omarnyte/Tic-Tac-Toe/README.md

     // create an array of all possible move objects, each of which contains an
     // index and a score
-    const moves = createMovesArr(board, availableIndeces, playerMark)
+    const moves = createMovesArr(board, availableIndeces, playerMark);

-    // select the best move index by score based on the current player const bestIdx = bestIdxFromMoves(moves, playerMark);
+    // select the index of the best move (from the moves array) by score based on the current player const bestIdx = bestIdxFromMoves(moves, playerMark);

     // return the best move object
     return moves[bestIdx];
+}
 }
 ```